Credit Plainly

 • FICO and VantageScore bands are similar in spirit but not identical.

-• Lenders pick models and versions — your app score may differ from an underwriting pull.
+• Lenders pick models and versions - your app score may differ from a lender application check.

 • Improvement is possible from any starting point; no honest site promises a pace.